 In general, there are some excellent reasons to avoid borrowing private loans to pay for your education.
 Federal student loans come with lower interest rates, more generous deferment and forbearance terms, and extensive options for paying back your student loans.

 However, refinancing your student loans with a private lender is different.
 Although you still lose access to government repayment options, you score a lower interest rate.
 And that could save you significant money over the life of your loan.

 As with consolidation, if you opt to refinance all your student loans, they’ll be “combined” into one.
 The private lender — typically a bank — issues you a new loan in the total amount of your original loans that pays them off.
 And you’re left with a single new loan.

 - You’ll Repay Less Overall.
 Refinance loans offer some highly competitive interest rates, and a lower rate means you repay less over the life of your loan.
-But if you borrowed a private loan for undergrad, you’re likely facing an excessively high interest rate.
+If you borrowed a private loan for undergrad, you’re likely facing an excessively high interest rate.
 And federal interest rates remain fixed for the life of the loan — with nothing you can do to change them.
 That means if you borrowed money during a year with high interest rates, you’re stuck with them for the life of the loan — unless you’re able to refinance with a private lender.

 - Your Monthly Payment Will Be Lower.
 Since a lower interest rate means you repay less overall — and your monthly payment is tied to the total repayment — your monthly bill will shrink accordingly.

 - You Can Repay Your Loans Faster.
 If you’re able to keep making the same size (or larger) payment as before the refinance, you’ll knock out that balance even faster.

 Despite the plusses, refinancing has some significant drawbacks.